telerik/xaml-docs/controls/radvirtualgrid/mvvm.md

 ## Populate RadVirtualGrid

-Finally, the View Model is set to be the DataContext of __RadVirtualGrid__ and its __DataProvider__ property is bound to the custom DataProvider.
+This section shows how the View Model can be set to be the DataContext of __RadVirtualGrid__ and how its __DataProvider__ property can be bound to the custom DataProvider.

 #### __[XAML] Example 3: Populating RadVirtualGrid__